Traditional and Modern Anniversary Gifts

 How do you find all this fascinating information?
 It’s easy to begin online—and a great deal of information is yours for the asking.
 As with everything on the Internet, you will find both the true and the false.
 Be sure to verify with public records—don’t take an existing family tree as the Gospel truth, especially if it links to royalty or goes back to Adam.
 As you do your own research, record the source of each piece of information.

-Once you know your grandparents’ dates and places of birth, I recommend that you start at rootsweb.com.
+Once you know your grandparents’ dates and places of birth, I recommend that you start here.
 Enter each name in the search engine and see what you find.
-Rootsweb can also direct you to mailing lists for each country, and for counties or provinces within the country.
+You may also be directed you to mailing lists for each country, and for counties or provinces within the country.
 Be sure to search the list for references to your last name, and then browse a bit.
-Rootsweb also has mailing lists for most surnames.
+There are mailing lists for most surnames.
 Once you join the list (free), you can ask questions.
 Put the surname you are asking about in the subject line—it’s good mailing list etiquette.
 Let people know that you are new to genealogy—you’ll find the others on the list are very helpful in pointing out additional websites with information you can use.
 You may well connect with a distant cousin who is willing to share their research.

 Most counties have a website with genealogical resources and you will find them very valuable.
 Just google the county, state +genealogy.